 The trait of narcissism falls across a spectrum.
 Imagine a scale of 0-10.
 Right in the middle of the scale, between 4-6, is where you’d find a healthy level of narcissism.
 Yes, there is a healthy level – someone who is equally aware of self and others.

 The two ends of the spectrum are anything but healthy.
 At one end you have the 0’s and 1’s, those with no traits of narcissism, who have very low self-esteem, and no voice to speak up for themselves.
 Have you read The Giving Tree by Shel Silverstein?
 The tree is a great example of a 0.
 To give and give to your own detriment is a toxic, unhealthy way to live.
 If the tree really loved the boy, he would have given him a few apples and then told him to plant the seeds and grow his own apples.
 Instead the tree created the perfect climate to breed a narcissist!

 On the opposite end of the spectrum, you find the toxic, malignant personalities with oversized egos and a complete disregard for others’ feelings.
-Many would put a Donald Trump or Steve Jobs on this extreme end of the narcissism scale.
+Many would put a number of politicians, or someone like Steve Jobs, on this extreme end of the narcissism scale.
 And while that may be true, they certainly aren’t the only ones.
 Chances are each of us loves someone – either a spouse, parent, sibling or child – who falls beyond a healthy level of narcissism and is a “narcissist”.
 Here’s what to look for:

 Characteristics of a Narcissist